Garden State Parkway: 2010s

 In May 2005, Governor Richard Codey announced plans for a widening of the parkway between exit 63 in Stafford Township and exit 80 in the borough of South Toms River from two to three lanes in both directions.
 However, the NJTA later made plans to widen the parkway from exit 80 all the way south to exit 30 in Somers Point.
 In 2008, planning began on a project to construct a southbound entrance and northbound exit at exit 67.
 By March 27, it was revealed that the new ramps would not be tolled.
 Construction began in the summer of 2008.
 While initially planned for completion on May 20, 2009, it was ultimately completed in October 2010.
 The project was divided into three phases.
 The first of these, the one from exits 80 to 63, was completed in May 2011.
 In November 2014, a widening project was completed between exits 63 and 48.
 Exit 41 was opened on March 13, 2015.
 Previously, drivers who wanted to go to Jimmie Leeds Road had to cut through the parking lot of the Atlantic City Service area, though they still can, however the traffic light that previously existed was eliminated.
-In August 2015, a project which constructed missing movements at exits 44 was completed.
 In June 2017, three projects to improve exits 36, 37, and 38 were completed.
 A new ramp was built at exit 38 order to reduce unsafe weaving, exit 37 had its deceleration lane reconstructed to be longer, and exit 36 was rebuilt to eliminate its stop-and-go pattern.
 In 2018, a widening from exits 48 to milepost 30 was completed, it included reconstruction of overpasses, and the opening of new bridges across the Mullica River from Port Republic to Bass River, after which point the older ones had their superstructures replaced.

 The southbound bridge over Great Egg Harbor Bay was replaced with a wider span parallel to the older span as part of a $79.3 million project.
 Construction began in 2013.
 The new bridge was opened in 2016, the old one was then permanently closed.
 While the northbound bridge was kept open briefly, all traffic was moved onto it in 2017 so the old bridge could be demolished and the northbound span could undergo strengthening and a superstructure replacement.
 Work on the project was considered mostly complete by October 2019.